gasparka/spectrogram/README.md

   serial = 1D40EC49F23932
 ```

+See the `Demo Notebook <https://github.com/gasparka/realtime_spectrogram/blob/master/driver/usage_demo.ipynb>`_
-See the NOTEBOOK on how to get the FFT frames from the server and plot them.
+ on how to access the server and plot the spectrogram.

 Tested on:
 * ODROID-XU4